namtoki/English/wordlist.md

 amaze:                              Her remarkable talent for the piano amazed me.
 amazing:                            We all believed that her amazing story was real until she winked at the end of it.
 amuse:                              He amused the elderly people in the nursing home with his card tricks.
+amusement:                          We will proceed with the construction of the new amusement park according to plan.
 analyze:                            The professor and his assistants are analyzing the findings of the survey concerning sleep.
 ancient:                            In ancient times when armies invaded other lands, they showed no mercy toward the native people.
 antique:                            He restores antique furniture to make a living.
 apologize:                          We must apologize for keeping you waiting for so long.
-apparently:                         He's apparently discouraging his kids from keeping a chick. assert*(claim, maintain, insist):   The doctor asserted the importance of the therapy.
+apparently:                         He's apparently discouraging his kids from keeping a chick.
+artistic:                           She wants to quit her job as a sales representative and use her artistic skills in her next job. assert*(claim, maintain, insist):   The doctor asserted the importance of the therapy.
-assessment:                         Following the environmental impact assessment, he decided to flee from the dangerous zone. associate*:                         Most people associate Edison with the electrical inventions. assure (ensure, guarantee):         The messenger assured everyone that aid was coming soon.
+assessment:                         Following the environmental impact assessment, he decided to flee from the dangerous zone. associate*:                         Most people associate Edison with the electrical inventions.
+association:                        The association has preserved several of the state's historical buildings. assure (ensure, guarantee):         The messenger assured everyone that aid was coming soon.
 athletic:                           Even an athletic person like him can strain a muscle while playing sports.
 attraction:                         Everyone awaited the new attraction at Disneyland.